Temporal Team Semantics Revisited: Introduction

-\paragraph{Related work.} Hyperlogics that add quantifiers for named paths have been studied before \cite{clarkson14,finkbeinerRS15,BozzelliMP15,Finkbeiner017,GutsfeldMO20,BeutnerF21}.
+\paragraph{Related work.} Hyperlogics that add quantifiers for named paths were studied in\cite{clarkson14,finkbeinerRS15,BozzelliMP15,Finkbeiner017,GutsfeldMO20,BeutnerF21}.
 These logics are orthogonal to ours as they do not involve team semantics.
-Hyperlogics with team semantics have been studied in the past as well \cite{KontinenS21,DBLP:conf/time/KrebsMV15,kmvz18,DBLP:journals/corr/abs-2010-03311,DBLP:journals/tcs/Luck20}.
-These logics either have purely synchronous semantics or they do not allow for fine-grained control of the asynchronicity as do our time evaluation functions and fragments with restricted asynchronous semantics.
+There are also multiple works on hyperlogics with team semantics \cite{KontinenS21,DBLP:conf/time/KrebsMV15,kmvz18,DBLP:journals/corr/abs-2010-03311,DBLP:journals/tcs/Luck20}.
+These \textit{team logics} either have purely synchronous semantics or do not allow for fine-grained control of the asynchronicity as do our time evaluation functions and fragments with restricted asynchronous semantics.
+The recent work of Kontinen et al. \cite{KontinenSV23} has revealed fascinating connections between asynchronous TeamLTL and HyperLTL, as well as pinpointed computationally well behaved fragments of asynchronous TeamLTL.